Catholic Life

 -

-Liturgies, prayer and collective worship are at the centre of every school day.
-Liturgies are led by different members of staff but children also plan and deliver class and whole school liturgues, with support from teachers.
+Prayer and Liturgy are at the centre of every school day.
+Liturgies are led by different members of staff but children also plan and deliver class and whole school liturgies, with support from teachers.

 “Let us commit ourselves afresh this day to prayer.
 The conversation that is prayer will form us.
 Silence and wonder in the presence of God will form us.”